 When I visited Japan last year, I could not pass by a bakery without walking in.
 The aroma of freshly baked goods was just too enticing to ignore.
-Although each bakery had their own set of unique pastries, one bread commonly found among them was the melon pan.
+Although each bakery had its own set of unique pastries, one bread commonly found among them was the melon pan.
 Melon pan is a bread that looks like a melon but deceivingly, does not taste like melon.
 It can also be found in Taiwanese, Chinese and Latin American bakeries (heard of conchas?)
 Keeping this in mind, I decided to make my own version of melon pan, fusing it with a classic American dessert, the strawberry shortcake.
 Here are strawberry shortcake melon pans with macerated strawberries and rosewater whipped cream for the win!

 **Helpful tips and common mistakes